-Home > Professional Development > SEDA-PDF > How does SEDA-PDF work? > The role of the recogniser > Guidance for Recognisers
+Home > Professional Development > SEDA-PDF > What is the process for gaining SEDA accreditation for our programme? > The role of the recogniser > Guidance for Recognisers

 Guidance for recognisers on the recognition process

 notification from SEDA office of the name and contact details of the

 programme leader and the other recogniser (where institutional

 recognition is involved) and of role, i.e. lead recogniser or not.
 For

 subsequent recognitions, i.e. new programme with institutional review

 Review the material received from the programme leader - use the SEDA office to chase up if it is not forthcoming.

 Communicate with the other recogniser.
 Work through documents with the other recogniser, in detail